lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 As we know from the article, the GRMSAAW has four subscales.
 Therefore, let's respecify it as a first-order, four-factor model, allowing the factors to correlate.

 **Model identification** is always a consideration.
 In a multi-dimensional model, each factor requires a minimum of two items/indicators.
-Our shortest scales are the AF and AUA scales, each with 4 items, so we are OK!
+Our shortest scales are the AF and AUA scales, each with 4 items, so we should be identified.

 We will be using the *cfa()* function in lavaan.
 When we do this, it does three things by default: